iprotocol/TJinfo/README.txt

 		-About Me updated
 		-LF make About me text and photos side by side rather than stack -fa-chalkboard-teacher broken on Google Chrome
-		-fas fa-chalkboard teacher used as a temporary fix (made image smaller) /* BACKGROUND changed from static to moving background using code from template "Aerial" by @ajlkn(from HTML5 UP) /* Body BUTTONS changed to new destinations (2 pages and 3 links) /* Contact ICONS changed and modified to include links to my other websites -Discovered adding "fa" into a class changed the font /* TOOLTIPS Added to various components using code from W3schools
+		-fas fa-chalkboard teacher used as a temporary fix (made image smaller) */ /* BACKGROUND changed from static to moving background using code from template "Aerial" by @ajlkn(from HTML5 UP) */ /* Body BUTTONS changed to new destinations (2 pages and 3 links) */ /* Contact ICONS changed and modified to include links to my other websites */ -Discovered adding "fa" into a class changed the font */ /* TOOLTIPS Added to various components using code from W3schools */
-		-whitespace: no wrap added to fix text wrap
+		-whitespace: no wrap added to fix text wrap */
-		-whitespace: no wrap removed and fixed widths set after a better text width set -LF ways to have different tooltips have different formats /* Could not get GOOGLE TRANSLATE code to work so built a BUTTON to serve same purpose -LF updated destination code
+		-whitespace: no wrap removed and fixed widths set after a better text width set */ -LF ways to have different tooltips have different formats */ /* Could not get GOOGLE TRANSLATE code to work so built a BUTTON to serve same purpose */ -LF updated destination code */
-	/* Split ABOUT ME into columns and added photos / GIFs /* Moved Tooltip code to main.css
+	/* Split ABOUT ME into columns and added photos / GIFs */ /* Moved Tooltip code to main.css */
-	/* Added skills collection under ABOUT ME using columns /* Installed spacers (use code "&nbsp")
+	/* Added skills collection under ABOUT ME using columns */ /* Installed spacers (use code "&nbsp") */
-	/* Added FLIPPED CLASSROOM flip animation
+	/* Added FLIPPED CLASSROOM flip animation */
+	/* Form built using GetForm.io.
+It now emails me whenever it is completed. */ /* Scaling for mobile and Tablet adjusted to fit better (still breaks when using the translated page) */

 Future SKILLS links:
 Excel: https://medium.com/career-guide/5-important-benefits-of-excel-for-students-27bd9bd6eacd